In this episode of What’s Your Edge, we’re going to explore whether your customer service is helping you avoid becoming a commodity.

 Studies suggest that no matter what the channel, people want to know there is a real person on the other end.
 Someone who can assist them properly.
 That same PwC report found that people want more human contact in the future, not less.
 75% of all consumers want technology to be used primarily as a method of facilitating human communication.
 In a survey about improving business processes, the improvement customers requested the most was better human service.
 This is particularly important when a customer has a complaint or query that needs to be dealt with.

 Joey Coleman, a customer experience expert, claims that customer experience is “the last great differentiator.”
 Why?
 Because price and product can be imitated.
-Unlike price and product which can be copied, every company can individually design its customer experience.
-Ron Kaufman another customer service expert, believes that service is the “DNA” that permeates everything a company does and ultimately determines whether your organization becomes a provider of choice.
+Unlike price and product, which can be copied, every company can individually design its customer experience.
+Ron Kaufman, another customer service expert, believes that service is the “DNA” that permeates everything a company does and ultimately determines whether your organization becomes a provider of choice.
 This means that customer experience and customer service are no longer merely support functions.
-Service especially has become a feature in its own right.
+Service has especially become a feature in its own right.

 How to Make Customer Service Your Differentiator

 We agree.
 If you want to create a competitive advantage and improve customer retention, then increase your focus on customer service.
 Leveraging customer service as a differentiator will require you to truly know your customers.
-Thinking back to my mom’s gas station, they knew her name and our names, they knew when they last checked all the car’s vitals and when it was last serviced.
+Thinking back to my mom’s gas station, they knew her name and our names, they knew when they last checked all the car’s vitals, and when it was last serviced.
 Remember, every customer interaction matters and serves as a moment of truth.
-These attendants used every interaction to demonstrate their expertise, build credibility and value.
+These attendants used every interaction to demonstrate their expertise, build credibility, and value.
 And they always went the extra mile.
 How well do you create value for your customers?
 Are you like the service station attendant and proactive in taking care of the customer and anticipating their needs?

 In the end, the key is to engage with your customers how they prefer and not what’s easiest for you.